Charles II Biography

 Born In: St James's Palace, London, England

-Popularly referred to as the ‘Merry Monarch’, Charles II was known for his lively and exuberant nature, which prevailed in his court as well, that mostly functioned on hedonism and cavorting style.
-Born to King Charles I of England and Queen Henrietta Maria, Charles II was conferred the titles of Duke of Cornwall and Duke of Rothesay soon after his birth.
-He later took up the title of Prince of Wales.
-At the tender age of fourteen, he along with his father fought in the Battle of Edgehill.
-However, the unfavorable result of the war led young Charles to a life of exile.
-He returned to be crowned as the monarch of England, Scotland, and Ireland.
-Charles II’s reign was marked by two tragic events in British history - the Great Plague of London and the Great Fire of London.
-His relationship with the Parliament was not very cordial and he also plotted fruitless military missions against the Dutch.
-His era became widely known as the restoration period in English history.
+Popularly referred to as the "Merry Monarch," Charles II was known for his lively and exuberant nature, which influenced the atmosphere of his court, characterized by hedonism and revelry.
+Born to King Charles I of England and Queen Henrietta Maria, Charles was conferred the titles of Duke of Cornwall and Duke of Rothesay shortly after his birth.
+He later took on the title of Prince of Wales.
+At the age of fourteen, he accompanied his father during the English Civil War but did not participate in the Battle of Edgehill, as it occurred before he was born.
+Following his father’s execution in 1649, Charles lived in exile during the period of the English Commonwealth.
+He returned to England in 1660 after the monarchy was restored and was crowned as the king of England, Scotland, and Ireland.
+Charles II’s reign was marked by two major tragedies in British history: the Great Plague of London (1665–1666) and the Great Fire of London (1666).
+His relationship with Parliament was often contentious, and his reign included fruitless military campaigns against the Dutch during the Second and Third Anglo-Dutch Wars.
+His era is widely known as the Restoration period, marked by a resurgence of art, culture, and monarchy in England.

 Quick Facts